 Community Medicine and Psychiatry rotations are 4 weeks each.
 The community medicine rotation in the first 6 months is focused on residents learning community resources that they can access for their patients during the subsequent 3 years of residency.
 These include:

 The psychiatry block allows time in both the inpatient and several outpatient clinics.
 Both rotations involve video taping personal clinics and specific readings in psychiatry.

-Community Medicine and Psychiatry rotations are usually three weeks of activities and one week of vacation although there are exceptions to this model.
-The Community Medicine rotation typically occurs during the first six months of the intern year, Psychiatry occurs during the final six months of the intern year.
+Community Medicine and Psychiatry rotations are usually 3 weeks of activities and one week of vacation.
+The Community Medicine rotation typically occurs during the first six months of the intern year; Psychiatry occurs during the final six months of the intern year.

-Particularly during the Community Medicine rotation, residents will participate in exercises and spend time with a number of agencies in order to familiarize him/herself with community resources that can assist with important aspects of patient care.
+2. Particularly during the Community Medicine rotation, residents will participate in exercises and spend time with a number of agencies in order to familiarize him/herself with community resources that can assist with important aspects of patient care.
 Such resources include domestic violence counseling and shelters, hospice organizations, public health, adult and child protective services, and the like.
-Readings are also provided pertinent to such services

 3. Interns will interact with psychiatrists providing child/adolescent and adult psychiatric services.
 Interns will spend time on an acute, short-term inpatient unit that offers the opportunity to observe patients struggling with acute phase symptoms.
 In addition, interns will accompany psychiatrists in their outpatient offices to observe evaluation and treatment of outpatients.
 Readings and tutorials are also provided pertinent to the provision of mental health services in primary care settings.